 Keep in mind that not all immigrants came through Ellis Island during the late 1800s and early 1900s.
 It’s the best known immigrant entry point of the era, but there were other possible ports of entry.

-Copies For a Fee
+Printed Copies Available For a Fee

 Ellis Island’s site lets you buy physical copies of your ancestors’ passenger records and/or ships’ manifests.
-They used to let you download them for free, but now, the best you can do is either save them to your Ellis Island profile for viewing at anytime, or use the Windows Snipping Tool to save screenshots for your genealogy records.
+They used to let you download them for free, but now, the best you can do is either save them to your Ellis Island profile for viewing at any time or use the Windows Snipping Tool to save screenshots for your genealogy records.

 If you buy copies of Ellis Island documents such as passenger records and ships’ manifests, you support a good cause – maintenance and preservation of the Statue of Liberty and Ellis Island, plus maintaining the American Family Immigration History Center, which provides the free Internet passenger search and viewing.